Old-Fashioned Hershey’s Brownies Recipe: Classic Homemade from Scratch

 • Mini marshmallows: Marshmallows add a light and creamy element to your brownies or combine with peanut butter chips for a S’mores vibe.

-• Candied orange peel: Just the right amount of citrus flavors to elevate the chocolate brownies to the next level of culinary sophistication.
+• Candied orange peel: adds just the right amount of citrus flavor to elevate the chocolate brownies to the next level of culinary sophistication.

 Hershey's brownies on a plate.